LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 To verify that the transaction was included in a block:

-> Use as `id` the id of your transaction object, that is posted to the node in the former step
+> Use as `id` the id of your transaction object, that is posted to the node in the previous step

 ```bash
 curl -X GET "http://localhost:4000/api/transactions?id=5372254888441494149" -H "accept: application/json"